kikwik/page-bundle/README.md

 ```

-4. Define your entity and make them extedns base classes
+4. Define your entity and make them extends base classes

 ```php